-Since its formation as a national observatory in 1983, NSO has actively participated in the recruitment of new generations by conducting annual programs that offer undergraduate, graduate students, and middle- and high-school teachers opportunities to participate in astronomical research (see Table 4.1-1).
+Since its formation as a national observatory in 1983, NSO has actively participated in the recruitment of new generations of scientists by conducting annual programs that offer undergraduate, graduate students, and middle- and high-school teachers opportunities to participate in astronomical research (see Table 4.1-1).

 Opportunities are provide at our Sunspot, New Mexico and our Tucson, Arizona sites.
+As we build-up staff in for ATST operations these programs will be extended to Maui.
 Six to eight undergraduate students work closely with NSO staff each year through the NSF Research Experience for Undergraduates (REU) program for ten to twelve weeks in the summer.
-During summer 2009, participants in the NSO program included three females (one Hispanic) and three males (one Hispanic).
+During summer 2010, participants in the NSO program included five females and two males.